intermediate course – PG2 license

 costs – immersion course

 Most people usually do the PG2 course in a package deal with new or second hand equipment.
 This makes most sense and is most economical.
 Package deals range from about $4,500+ for second hand glider and harness, including all instructions.
-Package deals new, latest model gliders and harnesses are from about $7,200 for top of the line latest new EN A glider (ideal option for most pilots) or $8,350 for top end EN B glider (not always suitable, but great performance).
-Packages include glider + harness + back protector and unlimited PG2 instructions for 6 months, including theory, practical, only quizzes, online log book and progression chart.
+Package deals new, latest model gliders and harnesses are from about $8,425 for top of the line latest new EN A glider (ideal option for most pilots) or $10,500 for top end EN B glider (not always suitable, but great performance).
+Packages include glider + harness + back protector and PG2 instructions for 4 months, including theory, practical, only quizzes, online log book and progression chart.

 We offer some special packages to students.

 costs – 12 days course only

-If you have limited time and don't buy a glider from us, we can offer you 12 training days PG2 course for $2,550 prepaid or $255 per day on your own equipment or $3,100 prepaid including rental equipment for the 12 days.
+If you have limited time and don't buy a glider from us, we can offer you 12 training days PG2 course for $3,000 prepaid or $255 per day on your own equipment or $3,500 prepaid including rental equipment for the 12 days.
+This is a minimum course and we can't predict whether you will be able to finish the PG2 course in this time or not.
+It's at the instructor's discretion to sign your PG2 requirements and competence off.